Kinto/kinto/docs/overview.rst

 Use cases
 =========

-- **A generic Web database**: for mobile and Web apps, games, or IoT...
+- **A generic Web database**: JSON store for mobile and Web apps, games, or IoT...
-- **Quickly prototype frontend applications**: don't loose time with server stuff.
+- **Quickly prototype frontend applications**: don't lose time with server stuff, the backend for your next single page app is already there.
 - **Applications as static files**: just host your apps on Github pages, your storage backend is elsewhere!
 - **Offline-first applications**: data can also be stored locally and published later.
 - **Build collaborative applications** with real time updates and fine-grained permissions.
 - **Synchronise application data** between different devices.
+- **Content delivery**: manage remote content or configuracion for your apps via an administration UI
+- **Data collection**: easily collect structured data from surveys, forms, analytics.
-- **Store encrypted data** at a location users can control.
+- **Store encrypted data** at a location users can control, ensuring better privacy and security.

 .. note::